markohantula/evidos.github.io/index.md

 *   The Sender will receive the signed documents and receipt per mail when the **SendEmailNotification** is set to true.
 *   The Signers will receive the signed documents and receipt per mail when the **SendSignConfirmation** is set to true.
-*   The Receivers will always receive the signed documents and receipts per mail.
+*   The Receivers will always receive the signed documents per mail.

 ## Specify signature location